prebid/prebid.github.io/dev-docs/modules/consentManagement.md

 ## Overview

-This consent management module is designed to support the following privacy regulations:

-- EU General Data Protection Regulation ([GDPR](https://www.iab.com/topics/consumer-privacy/gdpr/))
+This consent management module is designed to support the EU General Data Protection Regulation ([GDPR](https://www.iab.com/topics/consumer-privacy/gdpr/))
-- California Consumer Privacy Act ([CCPA](https://www.iab.com/guidelines/ccpa-framework/)).
-The IAB has generalized these guidelines to cover future regulations, referring to the feature as "US Privacy."

 This module works with supported [Consent Management Platforms](https://advertisingconsent.eu/cmp-list/) (CMPs) to fetch an encoded string representing the user's consent choices and make it available for adapters to consume and process.

+{: .alert.alert-info :}
+See also the [Prebid Consent Management - US Privacy Module](/dev-docs/modules/consentManagementUsp.html) for supporting the California Consumer Protection Act (CCPA)

 {: .alert.alert-warning :}
 Prebid functionality created to address regulatory requirements does not replace each party's responsibility to determine its own legal obligations and comply with all applicable laws.